ge0rg/samsung-nx-emailservice/README.md

 `config.toml`.
 All photos sent from the camera's "Send email" function will be sent accordingly, unless you define a different _action_ for an address.

-The _action_ method is meant for cameras that only support email uploads and none of the other social networks, like the NX500.
 For email addresses, the supported _actions_ are:

 - `email` (default)
 - `store`
 - `mastodon`
+- `shell`

-See below for the action values.
+See below for an explanation of the action values.

 ### Social Media